Our team

 Paul has completed the BASL/ De Montfort Law School Diploma in Sports Law and Practice with distinction and has returned to lecture on the course.
 Paul is a regular contributor to various legal publications.
 He speaks at conferences (including LawInSport) and on university courses and has appeared as a legal commentator in The Telegraph, The Independent, Sky Sports News and BBC Sport.

-Paul is listed as a ‘Next Generation Partner’ in Legal 500 and is described by clients in Legal 500 as “an excellent strategist – exactly the sort of lawyer you want on your side” and is praised for his “clear, commercial and thorough advice”.
+Paul is listed as a ‘Next Generation Partner’ in Legal 500 and Band 5 for Sport in Chambers.
+He is described by clients in Legal 500 as “an excellent strategist – exactly the sort of lawyer you want on your side” and is praised for his “clear, commercial and thorough advice”.

 Jon Walters